VMLYR/journey-driven-development/en/02_process/04_devops.md

 The exact means of that accounting may vary based on the team size and structure; however, failing to make work visible will obscure patterns that may help identify bottlenecks and opportunities for optimization.

 #### Distributed Decision Making

+As teams make work visible and find opportunity, those teams need to be empowered to make changes.
+Trust, built on promises made and delivered, should be matched with goals and direction described in terms of intent and purpose.
+When communication around intent and purpose is not clear enough or when teams make mistakes, those mistakes should be seen as opportunities to learn rather than something to be punished.
+Teams afraid of punishment will hide reasons for failures preventing improvements that might prevent future failures.
+Celebrating and creating a culture of learning must include embracing errors and failures.

+For example, deployment of broken code should lead to an investigation of how the failure ocurred and how it might have been avoided.

 Empowered people making decisions in complex or chaotic systems will find problems Assume good intent